 Woodrow Wilson: Ruling Elder, Spiritual President.
 New York: Oxford University Press, forthcoming, June 2016.

 Why I Came To Baylor:

-"I came to Baylor because I wanted to be at a university that takes both teaching and research seriously and also promotes scholarship from a Christian perspective.
-With its J.M.
-Dawson Institute of Church-State Studies I have the resources I need to be a productive scholar and to train graduate students in both history and church-state studies."
+"I came to Baylor because I wanted to be at a university that takes both teaching and research seriously and also promotes scholarship from a Christian perspective."

 - Religion and American culture